 "But wait!", you say.
 Then why does my company have to pay or collect sales tax?

 Okay, it's true.
 Your company does technically pay taxes on purchases, but the government will refund those taxes.
 Since your business is not the end consumer, you're entitled to a refund and can reclaim the taxes you paid on the purchases used to conduct business.
+These reclaims are called Input Tax Credits for GST/HST and Input Tax Refunds for QST.

 The opposite is true for taxes collected from customers.
 You're responsible to remit them to the government.